Bitspark/telstar/README.md

 ## 🔧 Running the tests <a name = "tests"></a>

-This package comes with an end to end test which simulates a scenario with all sorts of failures that can occur during operation.
+This package comes with an end to end test, which simulates a scenario with all sorts of failures that can occur during operation.
 Here is how to run the tests.

 ```bash